facebook/react-native-website/docs/devsettings.md

 static addMenuItem(title: string, handler: () => any);
 ```

-Add a custom menu item to the developer menu.
+Add a custom menu item to the Dev Menu.

 **Parameters:**